Armstrong-lsw/SR_Self_Align/README.md

 🚀 Deep learning autofluorescence-harmonic microscopy

-This project hosts the scripts for training and testing self-alignment and attention-enhanced label-free nonlinear optical microscopy, as presented in our paper: https://www.nature.com/articles/s41377-022-00768-x; https://doi.org/10.1364/BOE.476737.
+This project hosts the scripts for training and testing self-alignment and attention-enhanced label-free nonlinear optical microscopy, as presented in our papers: https://www.nature.com/articles/s41377-022-00768-x; https://doi.org/10.1364/BOE.476737.

 ## Introduction